-- The Power LED should be ON. - For the LAN (PC) connection, one of the LAN LEDs should be ON (provided the PC is also ON.) - The Wireless LED should be ON - The ADSL LED should be ON if ADSL line is connected. - The Internet (Green) LED may be OFF.
+- The Power LED should be ON. - For each LAN (PC) connection, one of the LAN LEDs should be ON (provided the PC is also ON.) - The WLAN LED should be ON - The ADSL LED should be ON if ADSL line is connected. - The Internet LED may be OFF.
 After configuration, it should come ON.